<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2374554&amp;fmt=gif">

 • Building a detailed profile of terminal performance across different RF and connectivity scenarios

-Nextgen helped the customer understand how payment terminals behaved under realistic store network conditions, including RF interference, weak coverage and congested environments.
+This type of validation helps retail technology providers understand how payment terminals are likely to behave under realistic store network conditions, including RF interference, weak coverage and congested environments.

-Using automated testing, multiple stress-test transactions were executed across a variety of network conditions.
-This created a clearer view of the terminal receiver’s ability to process transactions reliably at the edge of normal operating limits.
+Using automated testing, multiple stress-test transactions can be executed across a variety of network conditions.
+This creates a clearer view of the terminal receiver’s ability to process transactions reliably at the edge of normal operating limits.

-The findings helped establish practical deployment guidelines for future rollouts, supporting better placement decisions, improved network-readiness checks and greater confidence that payment processing would remain reliable under real-world retail conditions.
+The resulting evidence can help establish practical deployment guidelines for future rollouts, supporting better placement decisions, improved network-readiness checks and greater confidence that payment processing will remain reliable under real-world retail conditions.

 “For retail payment technology, reliability is not only about whether a transaction works — it is about whether the full connected journey can withstand the realities of the store environment.”